Redchards/MemoryPool/README.md

 However, this is not as bad as it sounds.
 Even with this toy code, we get some "nice" results You can see the code in "src/tst.cxx" and play with it.
 I compiled the code with clang++.
-These results are given on average of 100 runs, wit a loop of 100000000 iterations, using pseudo-random numbers generated with simple, fast function, using -O2 optimization :
+These results are given on average of 100 runs, wit a loop of 100000000 iterations, using pseudo-random integer numbers generated with simple, fast function, using -O2 optimization :

 |             |   MemoryPool<int>  | std::vector<int> |
 |-------------|--------------------|------------------|